LeuvilleObjects/qeo-vm/README.md

 2. Open the 'Oracle VM VirtualBox'
 3. Run the QeoSdkVM
 4. Click on the USB devices (on the bottom of the window) and select your device.
-5. Plug the device into the USB port and verify that it appears when you run `lsusb` from the command line
+5. Verify that it appears when you run `lsusb` from the command line
 6. Your device should appear when running `lsusb` enabling you to use Android `adb`, e.g.

 		$ adb devices